lean-dojo/LeanCopilot/README.md

 ## Acknowledgements

 * [llmstep](https://github.com/wellecks/llmstep) is another tool providing tactic suggestions using LLMs.
 We use their frontend for displaying tactics but a different mechanism for running the model.
+* We thank Scott Morrison for suggestions on simplifying the installation process and Mac Malone for helping implement it.
+Both Scott and Mac work for the [Lean FRO](https://lean-fro.org/).